Metropolitan Area Planning (MAP) Forum

 - Holding an annual meeting of the executive directors and appropriate key managers of the MPOs which are parties to the agreement, as well as interested policy board member agency representatives, including the public transit operating agencies and the Port Authority of New York and New Jersey.

 The MAP Forum meets periodically in person and via conference call to discuss and coordinate planning issues.

-These meetings provide an opportunity for discussion among the key Metropolitan Planning Organizations in the multi-state region, in accordance with the provisions of the MOU.
-The purpose of these periodic meetings is to advance the efforts of regional planning, and to discuss and review areas of coordination, cooperation and consultation as outlined in the Planning Coordination MOU.
+These meetings provide an opportunity for discussion among the key MPOs in the multi-state region, in accordance with the provisions of the MOU.
+The purpose of these periodic meetings is to advance the efforts of regional planning, and to discuss and review areas of coordination, cooperation and consultation as outlined in the planning coordination MOU.